Health Anxiety Therapist NY

 I’m a licensed therapist in New York State and the founder of Teletherapy AG, a virtual therapy practice serving adults throughout New York.

-My work is grounded in the Unified Protocol, an evidence-based approach that focuses on the common patterns underneath many emotional experiences.
-Rather than treating concerns as separate problems or relying heavily on labels, we look at the shared processes that keep difficult emotional experiences going, such as avoidance, overthinking, emotional reactivity, and harsh self-judgment.
+Rather than treating concerns as separate problems or relying heavily on labels, we look at the shared processes that keep difficult emotional experiences going, including avoidance, overthinking, emotional reactivity, and harsh self judgment.

-You don’t have to be perfect.
+You do not have to be perfect.

 You just have to be willing to learn.